Intro to Sentence Types

 We still have a simple sentence.
 Sure it’s longer and more challenging, but it’s still an independent clause.
 Now, check this one out:

 It is still a simple sentence.
 I’ve added so much onto this sucker, but it’s still just a simple sentence.
 See how the first part of the sentence, before the comma, does not express a complete thought, but the part after the comma is an independent clause.
-It express a complete thought, and makes sense by itself.
+It expresses a complete thought, and makes sense by itself.

 Enough with simple sentences.
 Let’s look at a compound sentence.